eesyuen09/tp/docs/DeveloperGuide.md

 5. **FeeViewCommand (triggered by `fee -v`)**: Displays a student’s **payment history** across a specified range of months.
     - Validates that the student exists and that the month range is valid.
     - Retrieves payment data using `FeeTracker#getPaymentHistory()`.
-    - Outputs a chronological list of months with corresponding fee states.
+    - Outputs a reverse-chronological list of months (latest month first), with corresponding fee states.

 #### Sequence Diagram: Marking a Student as Paid